 All deliverables for a project are listed on each project's page, along with a timeline for each deliverable.

-Enter information about the deliverable, including a name, start and due dates, a description, the deliverable manager, and proof provider.
+Add some information about the deliverable, including a description, start and due dates, and who the deliverable manager and proof provider is.
 The deliverable manager is responsible for the creation and management of the deliverable and will default to the proof provider's name, but you can change that when creating each deliverable.

 Add deliverables to project requests